Ottoman Imperial Mosques – Istanbul (part 1)

 OTTOMAN IMPERIAL MOSQUES

-The chief imperial architect, Sinan, constructed most of the currently existent complexes in Istanbul.
-The master architect of the Ottoman empire for 50 years, he set a pattern for other külliye architects.
+The chief imperial architect Mimar Sinan constructed most of the currently existent complexes in Istanbul.
+The master architect of the Ottoman empire for 50 years, he set the pattern for other külliye architects.

 BAYEZID MOSQUE (1506)

-The Ottoman sultan Bayezid II commissioned the Bayezid Mosque as the second largest imperial mosque complex in Istanbul, after the conquest.
-The first one was the Fatih Mosque, but that complex was destroyed by various earthquakes and it was rebuilt in the 18th century.
+Sultan Bayezid II commissioned construction of the Bayezid Mosque as the third largest imperial mosque complex after the conquest of Constantinople.
+The first one was the Eyüp Sultan and the second Fatih Mosque.
+These two complexes were destroyed and rebuilt at a later date.

 What’s also interesting about this mosque is that it’s right next to the Grand Bazaar.
 I’ve seen this mosque many times in the past, basically every time when I went to the Grand Bazaar during my previous visits to Istanbul.
-But, I’ve never seen it inside.
+But I’ve never seen it inside, until now.

 Bayezid Mosque